 Introduction

-Visual authentication is the manual inspection of an identity document using the human eye, sometimes supported by basic optical tools.
+Visual authentication first line is the manual inspection of an identity document using the human eye.
 It is typically the first step in document checks and focuses on obvious signs of forgery or manipulation.

 Visual authentication examines: